Measurement of the Full Shape of the Thermal Sunyaev-Zeldovich Power Spectrum from South Pole Telescope and {\it Herschel}-SPIRE Observations: Results

 For reference, we also plot the tSZ power spectrum from \flamingo{} simulations \citep[Fig. 6 of][]{mccarthy25} as gray curves.
 We emphasize that these curves are not fits to our measurements but are shown solely for illustrative purposes.
-As inferred by \citet{mccarthy25}, the LS8 cosmology model (dotted gray curve) with a lower value of $\seight = 0.766$ but with the fiducial Active Galactic Nucleus (AGN) feedback model, derived based on joint analysis of galaxy clustering and weak lensing measurements, is a better fit to the large-scale measurements of the tSZ power spectrum compared to the fiducial value of $\seight = 0.833$ from \planck{} CMB measurements.
-However, this model over predicts the tSZ power spectrum on small-scales compared to the measurements as can be seen in the figure and also shown by \citet{mccarthy25, efstathiou25}.
-On the other hand, a tuned LS8 model with a high level (a model with feedback higher than the fiducial level by eight times the calibration uncertainty in the simulation) of feedback, LS8+$f_{\rm gas}-8\sigma$, shown as the gray dashed curve, matches our results better.
-Note that both the models converge on large-scales, matching the \planck{} measurements, since those scales are dominated by massive, low‑redshift clusters, which are less affected by feedback processes \citep{mccarthy25}.
+The fiducial \flamingo{} cosmology corresponds to the parameters obtained by combining the $3 \times 2$ measurements from the Dark Energy Survey (DES) with CMB data from \planck.
+This also includes information from additional external datasets --baryonic acoustic oscillations, redshift-space distortions, and Type-Ia supernovae.
+They also provide a second simulation run with a lower value of $\seight = 0.766$, derived solely from DES lensing measurements combined with \planck{} CMB data; this model is referred to as LS8.
+The curve with the widest spacing corresponds to the simulation using the fiducial cosmology and the fiducial level of Active Galactic Nucleus (AGN) feedback.
+This is followed by the curve with the same cosmology but with a high-feedback model ($f_{\rm gas} - 8\sigma$), representing feedback increased by eight times the calibration uncertainty in the simulation.
+As noted by \citet{mccarthy25}, both of these models substantially over predict the tSZ power spectrum on large angular scales relative to the \planck{} measurements (yellow hexagons).
+However, several of the large-scale data points from \citet{efstathiou25} are consistent with these predictions, as is the first multipole bin from this work.
+On the other hand, as demonstrated by \citet{mccarthy25}, the LS8 cosmology provides a better fit to the large-scale \planck{} measurements than the fiducial value of $\seight = 0.833$.
+However, this model still over predicts the tSZ power spectrum on small scales relative to the data.
+The LS8+$f_{\rm gas}-8\sigma$ model, shown as the gray curve with the tightest spacing, offers a better match to our measurements as well as to other recent results on small scales.
+Note that all these models converge on large-scales, matching the \planck{} measurements, since those scales are dominated by massive, low‑redshift clusters, which are less affected by feedback processes \citep{mccarthy25}.